ietf-wg-elegy/rfc8989bis/draft-ietf-elegy-rfc8989bis.md

 # Security Considerations {#security-considerations}

+## NomCom capture

-The threat model associated with NomCom eligibility is that an organization or group of organizations would attempt to obtain a majority of NomCom positions, in order to select an IETF leadership in support of an agenda that might be self-serving and against the interests of the community as a whole.
+The most potent threat model associated with NomCom eligibility is that an organization or group of organizations would attempt to obtain a majority of NomCom positions, in order to select an IETF leadership in support of an agenda that might be self-serving and against the interests of the community as a whole.

 Note that {{!RFC8713}} lets the Chair decide the NomCom voting requirement, so a simple majority may be inadequate.
 However, 7 of 10 forms a quorum, so at worst